Information, Guidelines, and FAQs

 As we prepare to open for our Summer 2021 camping season, we would like to do our best to communicate any changes to our camps and policies to allow for you to plan your upcoming summer.
 We are currently operating under the NH “Safer at Home” guidelines for overnight summer camps.
 These policies are subject to change, and we will do our best to communicate those changes and what they mean for our camping programs.

-Additionally, for this summer we have created a $300 COVID-19 Surcharge per camper per session in order to cover the increased expenses of operating within a COVID environment.
+Additionally, for this summer we have created a $300 COVID-19 Surcharge per camper per session ($225 for Special Needs Week) in order to cover the increased expenses of operating within a COVID environment.

 Below, we have some of our frequently asked questions regarding camp in a COVID environment.
 If you have any additional questions or concerns about the implementation of these guidelines, please don’t hesitate to contact the camp office.